skyecrash/KHERollDeep/README.md

 Please note that running the app in debug mode on a physical device may not load images, most likely due to a bundling issue.
 However, emulated devices do not seem to have the same issue.

-Please see the visual-elements branch for logo design and screen stills.
+Please see the visual-elements folder for logo design and screen stills.

 (Visual elements were created by Tammie Nguyen.)